A continuum model reproducing the multiple frequency crossovers in acoustic attenuation in glasses

-The results of the fit at high temperature is excellent.
-As for the low temperature data, it would be extremely interesting to compare with data in the 0.1-10 THz range.
-Unfortunately, no data in this range at low temperature are available in literature.
+The results of the fit at high temperature is excellent over the full frequency range.}

+\AT{For the low temperature data, the departure from the high temperature data is very clear at low frequencies and can be captured with the same model but with another set of parameters as will be discussed later (see Table~\ref{tab:para_2}). }

 It is worth going more in the detail of the fitting procedure to highlight the role of each parameter.
 A good fit should give a $Q^{-1}$ reproducing not only the amplitude of the acoustic attenuation, but also at least the crossover from $\omega^4$ to $\omega^2$ around $1 \times 10^{13}~ \rad \times \second^{-1}$ ($\nu= \omega/2\pi=$ 1.5 THz).
 It is not easy to reach these two conditions through a simple optimization algorithm, because most of the time it only meets the amplitude condition but the crossover condition is ignored.
 To meet the two conditions simultaneously, we start with a know-how to illustrate the evolution of the amplitude and the crossover frequencies versus the three parameters $\tau_1$, $\tau_2$ and $\alpha$.
 This approach is necessary as the first step of the parameters identification before finding an alternative optimization algorithm in future work.